-Flora Springs The Room is one of the few wineries in the main part of Napa Valley that has a tasting room situated in part of a shopping center.
+Flora Springs The Room is one of the few wineries up valley (not in one of the towns) that operates a tasting room in part of a shopping center.
 This is certainly one of the most unique architecturally designed tasting rooms in the valley.
 Its not easily missed and it simply goes by the mysterious name, “The Room”.
-Tell people are you going to “The Room” and they will wonder what you are talking about!
-From the outside it almost looks like what was the proposed “mini Hall Winery” with its undulating roof (which was to have been designed by architect Frank Geary).
+Tell people are you going to “The Room” and they will wonder what you are talking about.
+From the outside it almost looks like what was to be the proposed “mini Hall Winery” with its undulating roof (which was to have been designed by architect Frank Geary).

 Auspiciously this tasting room opened on 8/8/8 which is a fairly lucky day in some cultures.
-The tasting room is across the parking lot from the Dean & Deluca wine shop which carry a number of Flora Springs Wines.
-The actual winery is located up on a hill at the west end of Zinfandel Lane just down the road from this center but this tasting room gives them much more exposure then their winery location.
-Winery tours at the estate (10 minutes from this location) are available by appointment and last about 90 minutes (see our review directly below).
+The tasting room is across the parking lot from the Dean & Deluca wine shop which carries a number of Flora Springs Wines.
+The actual winery is located south west of The Room – at the west end of Zinfandel Lane.
+However, this tasting room gives them much more exposure then their winery location.
+Winery tours at the estate (10 minutes from this location) are available by appointment and last about 90 minutes.

 Lastly, Flora Springs is a partner in ReCork America where they recycle any used corks from their winery and this tasting room as well as act as a collection point for consumers who wish to recycle their used corks.
 Visit: www.florasprings.com